cogentcore/core/docs/content/0-gettingstarted/0-install.md

-# Installing goki
+# Installing Cogent Core

-On all platforms, you need to download and install Go from [the Go website](https://go.dev/doc/install) if you do not already have Go 1.21+ installed.
-Then, run `go install cogentcore.org/core/core@main` to install the Cogent Core command line tool.
+1. Download and install Go from [the Go website](https://go.dev/doc/install) if you do not already have Go 1.22+ installed.
+2. Run `go install cogentcore.org/core/core@main` to install the Cogent Core command line tool.
+3. Run `core setup` to install platform-specific dependencies.

 ## MacOS